Nhogen/JVWCD-Spring-2022/README.md

 + Model_Comparison.rmd and Model_Comparison.html

     + This model shows how we chose the model that we did.
 What performance metrics we used, and testing for overfitting.

+# Presentation

++ JVWCD Slide Deck .pptx

+    + Slide deck used to present the model.

 # Team Members